-The actions editor is a small piece towards benefiting a stage in one of your goals.
+The goal editor is how you modify the overall user experience you plan to provide to your visitors and users.
 They are used to intelligentily interact and engage your visitors.

-With the action editor you will define a user journey and determine when something will happen.
+With the goal user flow editor you will define a user journey and determine when something will happen.
 For example, you can easily show a popup to a visitor after they have visited a certain page.

-The main objective of your action should be to focus on encouraging a visitor to convert to the next stage in your action journey.
-The condition of the next stage is shown at the bottom of the page.
+The main objective of your flow should be to focus on encouraging a visitor to convert towards your goals objective.

 Conditions are used to ensure a visitor meets a requirement, such as if you have a device condition, it will check the device of the visitor.
 If the device is not matched, the visitor will not continue down that path.